womenhackfornonprofits/whfnp/README.md

 }
 ```

+## Development Instructions

+1. HTML changes
+	In order for Jekyll to watch and compile all the changes to html run `ekyll serve` in the `src` directory

+2. CSS/SASS changes
+	In order to compile and watch the SASS run `grunt watch`

+## Deploying changes

+1. Make sure the gruntfile is pointing to the right credential file `s3settings.json` this should be by default using dev credentials
+2. All you need is to run `grunt deploy`
+This will minify, copy and do everything else needed to push the site to the dev bucket.

 Note: All this information can be filled out once you have access to the bucket to deploy to DEV & PROD.

 # Team